SuperOfficeDocs/superoffice-docs/user-guide/en/user/getting-started/find-dialog.md

 ## <a id="ex5" />Example 5: search for marketing initiatives undertaken

 Imagine that you are a marketing department manager and you want to brainstorm about future marketing initiatives.
-As a basis for this, you want to get an overview of the marketing-related follow-ups you have done in the previous quarter.
-To do this:
+As a basis for this, you want to get an overview of the marketing-related follow-ups you have done in the previous quarter. [!include[To do this](../../includes/to-do-this.md)]

 1. Click the **Find** button.